atarukodaka/middleman-aks/lib/middleman-aks/template/source/profile.html.md

 ---
-title: Profile
+title: profile
-group: navigation

 ---

-write down your profile here.
+## Profile

+- your name
+- your email
+- your homepage